egwoo/scaffold/README.md

 # Overview
-This set of scripts should allow you to scaffold a C# Platform Service with one command and deploy a dev Hello World instance in minutes.
+This set of scripts should allow you to scaffold a .NET C# Core Platform Service with one command and deploy a dev Hello World instance in minutes.

 This is a highly opinionated script that relies on the following conventions:
-* Your C# API Solution is in the [Services folder of the ShipStation Repo](https://github.com/shipstation/shipstation/tree/master/Services)
+* Your Solution is in the [Services folder of the ShipStation Repo](https://github.com/shipstation/shipstation/tree/master/Services)
-* Your C# API Solution Name is in Pascal Case
+* Your Solution Name is in Pascal Case
     * Your API Project will be {Solution Name}.API
 * Project Names created in the various systems follow prior precedents which is a mix of Pascal Case, Kebab Case, and Title Case.